Winter Training for would-be Beekeepers

 2:00 pm until 4:00 pm – Petersfield Community Centre – Exhibition Room – easy parking

-Training comprises 5 theory and 4 practical sessions and commences with an introduction so that potential new beekeepers can decide if beekeeping is really for them.
+Training comprises 5 theory sessions followed by practical training and experience gained with our bees at the association’s apiary, and commences with an free introductory session so that potential new beekeepers can decide if beekeeping is really for them.

 Brief outlines: